Didacna pyramidata

 Didacna pyramidata is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has a high rounded-triangular, rather thick, cream shell, up to 30–45 mm in length, with flattened ribs.
+It has a high rounded-triangular, thick, cream shell, up to 30–45 mm in length, with flattened ribs.
 The species is endemic to the Caspian Sea.
-It lives in the Southern Caspian sub-basin and in the southern part of the Middle Caspian sub-basin at depths between 30 and 100 m (98–328 ft), rarely down to 130 m.
+It lives in the Southern Caspian and in the southern part of the Middle Caspian at depths between 30 and 100 m (98–328 ft), rarely down to 130 m.

 Description

-Didacna pyramidata has a high rounded-triangular, rather thick, convex shell, with about 28–38 flattened radial ribs and a distinct posterior ridge which is sometimes marked by a stronger developed rib.
+Didacna pyramidata has a high rounded-triangular, thick, convex shell, with about 28–38 flattened radial ribs and a distinct posterior ridge which is sometimes marked by a stronger developed rib.
 The shell length is up to 30–45 mm.
 The external coloration is cream, with thin brownish periostracum.
 The interior is whitish, with a yellow-brown stain on the posterior margin.
+The hinge consists of two cardinal teeth in the right valve and one cardinal tooth in the left valve.
+The right valve sometimes has weakly developed lateral teeth.

-Differences from similar species
+Similar species

 Didacna trigonoides has a more inflated shell, with a stronger protruding umbo, less ribs and a weaker posterior lateral tooth in the right valve.

 The fossil species Didacna subpyramidata has fewer ribs, a less distinct posterior ridge, higher umbo and its shell is usually more convex.

-Didacna praetrigonoides is a possibly extinct species mostly known from the Late Pleistocene deposits of the Caspian Sea, although its shells sometimes wash up on beaches.
-It differs from D. pyramidata by a more elongated and convex shell, with a more protruding umbo.
+Didacna praetrigonoides is a possibly extinct species mostly known from the Late Pleistocene deposits of the Caspian Sea and the shells of which sometimes wash ashore.
+Compared to D. pyramidata it has a more elongated and convex shell, with a more protruding umbo.

 Distribution and ecology

 Didacna pyramidata is endemic to the Caspian Sea.
-It lives in the Southern Caspian sub-basin and in the southern part of the Middle Caspian sub-basin at depths between 30 and 100 m (98–328 ft), rarely down to 130 m.
+It lives in the Southern Caspian and in the southern part of the Middle Caspian at depths between 30 and 100 m (98–328 ft), rarely down to 130 m.
 It does not occur in waters with salinity of less than 10–12‰.

 Fossil record

-Didacna pyramidata occurs in the Holocene (Neocaspian) deposits of the middle and southern parts of the Caspian Sea.
-Nevesskaja (2007) hypothesized that it descended from the Late Pleistocene D. praetrigonoides.
+Didacna pyramidata occurs in the Holocene deposits of the middle and southern parts of the Caspian Sea.
+Nevesskaja (2007) hypothesized that the species descended from the Late Pleistocene D. praetrigonoides.